Hagnap/Design-Patterns-in-TypeScript/Creational-Design-Patterns/Factory-Pattern/README.md

 ## What is the Factory Pattern?

 This pattern allows us to create a variety of classes at runtime when we don't know what we will have to instantiate at the moment.
 We store the factory in a class so we can take advantage of Polymorphism and lets us swap what class we want to instantiate during runtime.
 We also store the factory in a class as it encapsulates the logic needed for instantiating classes.
+To accomplish this we create an interface for the classes we will instantiate to form a relationship between them and we have the factory produce classes of the interfaces type.

+Terminology
+  * Product: The classes being instantiated

+  * Creator: The factory

 ## Generic UML